Last updated

 Use assets from authors

-You can build Markdoc tags that allow authors to use their static assets with components.
-This can unlock powerful features for writing, such as the following examples:
+When you build Markdoc tags, you can create components that use static assets provided by the author, such as images.
+This can unlock powerful capabilities for authors, such as the following examples:

-• Authors provide an image to render a pre-formatted element, such as a product card with a screenshot, price, and description.
+- Pass an image to render as part of a more complex component, such as a product card with a screenshot, price, and description.

 Static assets as children